 Post-purchase behavior contributes to either complacent or dissatisfied attitudes of consumers.
-Satisfaction is the feeling of pleasure or disappointment experienced after comparing the actual performance of the product to the expected performance (outcome) (Kotler and Keller, 2007:117).
-Factors that affect customer satisfaction include the quality of the product or service, sales activities, after sales services and corporate values.
+Satisfaction is the feeling of pleasure or disappointment experienced after comparing the reproduct to the expected performance (outcome) (Kotler and Keller, 2007:117).
+Factors that affect customer satisfaction is a customer in the product or service, sales activities, after sales services and corporate values.
 If a customer is satisfied with the value provided by the product or service, then they are more likely to become a loyal customer.